HamzaZahid172/trovato/docs/references/http_api_reference.md

      --header 'Authorization: Bearer <YOUR_API_KEY>' \
      --data '
      {
-          "question": "What is advantage of ragflow?",
+          "question": "What is advantage of trovato?",
           "dataset_ids": ["b2a62730759d11ef987d0242ac120004"],
           "document_ids": ["77df9ef4759a11ef8bdd0242ac120004"]
      }'